Business Plan Resource Support

 Section II: The Company, Concept, and Product(s) or Service(s)

-There are numerous books at the Oklahoma State University Library to assist you with your own venture.
+There are numerous books in the University of Florida Business Library to assist you with your own venture.
 Listed below are a few subject search terms that link to books in entrepreneurship.

 - New Business Enterprises